 When you meet someone who owns a Patek watch, it’s a safe bet that they have done something extraordinary with their life.
 The extracts, which meticulously

-detail the history of each watch, evoke moments in individuals’ lives which have been marked by the purchase of a
+detail the history of each watch, evoke moments in individuals’ lives that have been marked by the purchase of a

-Patek Philippe.
-Patek doesn’t include the names of previous owners on its extracts, but most members of every royal family and countless heads-of-state and
+Patek doesn’t include the names of previous owners on its extracts, but most members of every royal family and countless heads of state and

 celebrities are in these archives.
 It’s wonderful fodder for the imagination.
 Perhaps the previous owner was celebrating the end of a war with your watch, the beginning of a new life with someone, or the birth of a child.
 Some of the most beautiful watches we see have